 A backup failsafe connection for the WAN port (Dual WAN.)
 Options are determined by the WAN Connection selected.
-Backup WAN and WAN Connection parameters are identical for each of their seven equivilent modes: Static IP, DHCP, PPPoE, 3G, PPTP, L2TP and Bigpond.
+Backup WAN and WAN Connection parameters are identical for each of their eight equivilent modes: Static IP, DHCP, PPPoE, 3G, PPTP, L2TP, Bigpond and WiFi.
 (Default: None)

-- Main WAN Fallback: When the Backup WAN is enabled, Main WAN Fallback can be enabled to periodically search the primary WAN port for recovery of the lost connection.
+Main WAN Fallback: When the Backup WAN is enabled, Main WAN Fallback can be enabled to periodically search the primary WAN port for recovery of the lost connection.
 If connection is re-established the connection switches back to the primary WAN connection.
+(Default: Disabled)

-(Default: Disabled) - Note: When 3G is selected as the primary WAN Connection the Backup WAN may not be 3G also.
+Note: When 3G is selected as the primary WAN Connection, the Backup WAN cannot be set to 3G also.